This lesson introduces the Ancient Greek alphabet through explanations, videos and exercises.

 Ἀλεξανδρία, ϰαλός τε ϰαὶ ἀγαθός, ἀϰμή, ϰλῖμαξ, ψυχή

 The Byzantine Minuscule Script

-Learn more on my page dedicated to the Byzantine & Medieval Greek minuscule script.
+If you're specifically interested in this alphabet, you will learn much more on my page dedicated to the Byzantine & Medieval Greek minuscule script.

 One of the most striking examples of the minuscule script comes from texts written in late antiquity and the Middle Ages, during the rule of the Byzantine Empire.